-The Trustees, and Advisors, have extensive knowledge in the fields of ornithology, conservation, captive management, research processes, animal physiology, zoology and strong links to the zoo industry, welfare organisations and tertiary education providers.
+Our Trustees, Patron, office holders and advisors, have extensive knowledge and experience of the Southern Alps and in the fields of ornithology, conservation, captive management, research processes, animal physiology, zoology as well as strong links to the zoo industry and tertiary education providers.

 Tamsin is co-founder of the KCT and has been the Chair since its inception.
 Tamsin manages the Trusts day to day operations and coordinates the research projects.
-She continues to be involved in field work and advocacy in the South Island and developed the 2010 Kea Husbandry Manual (endorsed by DOC) aimed at increasing the captive management standards of all kea in NZ facilities.
-Tamsin is also Community Engagement Coordinator for the lower half of the South Island.
+She continues to be involved in fieldwork and advocacy in the South Island and developed the 2010 Kea Husbandry Manual (endorsed by DOC) aimed at increasing the captive management standards of all kea in NZ facilities.
+Tamsin is also one of three KCT Community Engagement Coordinators.

 Dr Nigel Adams

 Ph.D.; BSc (Hons); BSc